-A fundamental design decision for the X windowing system [32] was to permit an arbitrary userlevel application to manage the various application windows.
+A fundamental design decision for the X windows system [33] was to permit an arbitrary user-level program to manage the various application windows.
 This open architecture permits great flexibility in the way windows look and behave.

 X window managers are complex applications.
-Many Xlib library functions wrapping the X protocol are specific to the extraordinary needs of window managers.
-Because our goal is to do interesting research beyond that of modern window managers, we used an existing popular window manager, fvwm2, as our starting point [12].
+They are responsible for decorating top-level application windows (e.g., drawing labelled titlebars), permitting resizing and moving of windows, iconifying, tiling, cascading windows, and much more.
+Many Xlib library functions wrapping the X protocol are specific to the special needs of window managers.
+Because our goal is to do interesting research beyond that of modern window managers, we used an existing popular window manager, fvwm2, as our starting point [13].
 In 1997 when the first author began the SCWM project with Maciej Stachowiak, fvwm2 was arguably the most used window manager in the X windows community.
-It supports reasonably sophisticated configuration capabilities via a per-user .fvwm2rc file that is loaded once when fvwm2 starts.
-To tweak a parameter, end users edit their .fvwm2rc files using an ordinary text editor, save the changes, then restart the window manager to activate the change.
+It supports flexible configuration capabilities via a per-user .fvwm2rc file that is loaded once when fvwm2 starts.
+To tweak parameters, endusers edit their .fvwm2rc files using an ordinary text editor, save the changes, then restart the window manager to activate the changes.
 The fvwm2 configuration language supports a very restricted form of functional abstraction, but lacks loops and conditionals.

-Despite these shortcomings, fvwm2 does provide a good amount of control over the look of windows and has evolved over the years to meet complex specifications (e.g., the Interclient Communication Conventions Manual, or ICCCM [35]) and deal with innumerable quirks of applications.
-By basing SCWM on fvwm2, we leveraged those capabilities to ensure that SCWM was at least as wellbehaved as fvwm2.
-Our fundamental change to fvwm2 was to replace its ad-hoc configuration language with Guile/Scheme [11].
+Despite these shortcomings, fvwm2 provides a good amount of control over the look of windows.
+It also has evolved over the years to meet complex specifications (e.g., the Interclient Communication Conventions Manual [36]) and to deal with innumerable quirks of applications.
+By our basing SCWM on fvwm2, we leveraged those capabilities and ensured that SCWM was at least as well-behaved as fvwm2.
+Our fundamental change to fvwm2 was to replace its ad-hoc configuration language with Guile/Scheme [12].

-2.2 Scheme for Extensibility
+Scheme for Extensibility

-Guile [11] is the GNU project's R4RS-compliant Scheme [8] system designed specifically for use as an embedded interpreter.
+Guile [12] is the GNU project's R4RS-compliant Scheme [9] system designed specifically for use as an embedded interpreter.
 Scheme is a very simple, elegant dialect of the long-popular Lisp programming language.
-It is easy to learn and provides exceptionally powerful abstraction capabilities including higher-order functions, lexically-scoped closures and a hygienic macro system.
-Guile extends the standard Scheme language with a module system and numerous system libraries wrappers (e.g., POSIX file operations).
+It is easy to learn and provides exceptionally powerful abstraction capabilities including higher-order functions, lexicallyscoped closures and a hygienic macro system.
+Guile extends the standard Scheme language with a module system and numerous wrappers for system libraries (e.g., POSIX file operations).

-2.3 Embedded Constraint Solver
+Embedded Constraint Solver

-Cassowary is a constraint solving toolkit that includes support for both arbitrary linear arithmetic equalities and inequalities [1].
-We implemented the Cassowary toolkit in C++, Java, and Smalltalk, and created a wrapper of the C++implementation for Guile/Scheme.
+Cassowary is a constraint solving toolkit that includes support for arbitrary linear equalities and inequalities [1].
+Constraints may have varying strengths, and constraint hierarchy theory [6] defines what constitutes a correct solution.
+We implemented the Cassowary toolkit in C++, Java, and Smalltalk, and created a wrapper of the C++ implementation for Guile/Scheme.
 Thus, it is straightforward to use the constraint solver in a broad range of target applications.